Denis Potvin: Playing career

-In Potvin's best season, 1978–79, the talented but young Islanders ultimately lost in the semi-finals of the 1979 Stanley Cup playoffs to the New York Rangers in six games, despite being heavily favoured to win the series.
+The season saw him record his first 100-point season.
+It was on February 25 that Potvin participated in a game that went down in lore for the Islanders-Rangers rivalry.
+The Islanders and Rangers were contending for playoff position when Potvin delivered a bodycheck (which he described as "a solid, shoulder-to-shoulder hit") on Rangers player Ulf Nilsson, who saw his right ankle buckle awkwardly as he laid on the ice in pain.
+It was later found that he had a fractured low end of his fibula and a torn deltoid ligament.
+While both Nilsson and Potvin blamed the ice (which had hosted a basketball game the previous day) for the injury, Rangers fans let Potvin know what they thought of him with boos for the rest of the night.
+It saw the talented but young Islanders finish first place in the overall standings and looking to challenge for the cup.
+They made it all the way to the semifinal round of the 1979 Stanley Cup playoffs before the Rangers upset the Islanders; the two teams would meet four times in the next five seasons and the Islanders would win each time, which only amplified what became known as the "Potvin sucks!" chant (decades later, Potvin would do a clothing line with a play on words called "Potvin Socks").
 Clark Gillies stepped down as captain during the off-season and Potvin became the team's third captain, a position he held until relinquishing it in 1987.
-In 1979–80, Potvin's first year as captain, the Islanders won their first of four Stanley Cups.
+In the season, Potvin's first year as captain, the Islanders won their first of four Stanley Cups.
 Potvin was a key part of the Islanders during the team's early 1980s glory years: in addition to the four consecutive Stanley Cup championships and five straight finals appearances, in the eight seasons he served as captain, the Islanders never failed to reach the Stanley Cup playoffs.
-Potvin was very productive offensively in the playoffs, with his best year being 1980–81 when he scored 8 goals and 17 assists for 25 points in 18 games.
-However, he was never able to win the Conn Smythe Trophy as the playoff's most valuable player.
+Potvin was very productive offensively in the playoffs, with his best year being the 1981 playoff run when he scored 8 goals and 17 assists for 25 points in 18 games.
 In the 1983–84 season, Potvin made a comeback of sorts, scoring 85 points and making the NHL's second all-star team.